vasupradharamac/movie_rental_services/README.md

 # Features of the app

-* An efficient and user-friendly UI to help users in searching and renting movies of their preferences.
+* The application provides an efficient and user-friendly UI to help users in searching and renting movies of their preferences.

-* Movies are provided with additional information such as description, cast and poster (in the form of tile) to help user decide better.
+* Movie data are provided with additional information such as description, cast and poster (in the form of tile) to help user decide better.

 * The app's search feature enables users to find movies based on the title or cast.